 All on-site public programming is suspended until further notice.

 If you want to get your nature groove on, check out our virtual offerings about nature and the environment from our YouTube channel.

-- Thursday Night Live (adults): free weekly events/programs presented by Schuylkill Center staff with special guests.
-Topics of past events have included native plants, nature trivia and urban wildlife.
+Thursday Night Live: Free weekly online events/programs presented by Schuylkill Center staff with special guests

 Our trails are open dawn to dusk, every day.
 Enjoying sunshine and fresh air will help get us through this unusual time, as nature alleviates stress and anxiety.
 Please practice appropriate physical distancing while on the trails and give those around you at least 6 feet of space—one full stretched turkey vulture, to be exact!
 As per the governor’s and CDC’s recommendations, please wear a mask when walking our trails.